Islamic extremists in Mozambique blamed for mass beheadings

 Capturing the town of Muatide, the insurgents established a center on a soccer pitch where they beheaded more than 50 people, according to Pinnacle News, which has correspondents throughout the province.

-The rebels abducted 15 boys undergoing traditional initiation rites and their five counselors.
+The rebels abducted 15 boys participating in traditional initiation rites and their five counselors.
 All 20 were beheaded along with another nine people, Pinnacle reported on Nov.
-2. The extremists went on to cut off the heads of 31 more people, Pinnacle reported on Nov.
+2. The extremists went on to cut off the heads of 22 more people, Pinnacle reported on Nov.
 7.

 Mozambique’s government has not confirmed the killings, but Luiz Fernando Lisboa, the Roman Catholic bishop of Pemba, the provincial capital, said this week he had confirmed with a number of sources the report of the killings of the boys at the initiation ceremony.
 He said it was impossible to say how many had been beheaded in total, according to an interview with German broadcaster Deutsche Welle.